oslomet-arx-as-a-service/Rapport/presentation/presentation.md

  Common to both categories is the fact that most solutions are mainly focused on Graphical user interfaces.
 There is limited support for integration and further development.

+### The solution - Anonymization as a Service
+Anonymization as a Service refers to the group of products that make up the Anonymization as a Service ecosystem.
+The center piece of this ecosystem is the microservice named ARXaaS or *ARX as a Service*.
+ARXaaS is named after ARX, the team felt it was appropriate to show homage to the great work the ARX team has done.
+Without ARX being open-source and available for extension this project would not be feasible.
+Additionally to ARXaaS there are two clients named PyARXaaS and WebARXaaS.
+These products provide integration with ARXaaS from a Python context and as a Web application.

 #### Solution description
-The solution provides access to anonymization tools for data scientists at NAV IT.
+Anonymization as a Service provides access to anonymization tools propose made for data scientists at NAV IT.
 A data scientist is able to analyze and anonymize tabular dataset based on user-provided configurations.
-Tje user can configure privacy models, attribute types and transformation models(hierarchies).
+The user can configure privacy models, attribute types and transformation models(hierarchies) to use in the anonymization.
 A common use case would be in a workflow where the data scientist is manipulating a dataset, and requires dynamic analysis of the data anonymity metrics.
 Another use case could involve integrating the system in a data pipeline to provide data analytics and anonymization capabilities.

 ##### System diagram